Open Rails

 • Join the worldwide team of volunteers that continuously improves the - open source - Open Rails Train Simulator and supporting tools

-Our project provides a train simulator for the largest collection of digital content in the world - routes, rolling stock and activities - initially developed for Microsoft's Train Simulator product.
+Our Open Rails project provides a free train simulator for the largest collection of digital content in the world - routes, rolling stock, activities and timetables.
+Our statistics reveal that we have around 25,000 active users.

-Open Rails is open, as the name suggests.
-It is a project launched, developed, maintained and nurtured by a team of volunteers.
-Our team is working to provide a sound future for the communities' content and to create the best possible train simulator.
+Open Rails is open, as the name suggests and the license guarantees.
+It is a project developed, maintained and nurtured by a team of volunteers.
+Our team is working to provide a sound future for the communities' content (both free and commercial) and to create the best possible train simulator.